lazzi-lab/Admittance-Method/README.md

 Main Developer:  Carlos J. Cela

-This code was initially developed at North Carolina State University, as part of his Ph.D. thesis work.
+This code was initially developed by Carlos Cela at North Carolina State University, as part of his Ph.D. thesis work.